igroff/node-simplog/README.md

     22 May 22:07:44 - [15794] [ERROR] look ma, an error

+If you decide you like the old way, sans pid:

+    22 May 22:07:44 - [ERROR] look ma, an error

-If you decide you like the old way, sans pid, you can make process.env.NOLOGPID truthy and it will go away.
+you can make process.env.NOLOGPID truthy and it will go away.